keithrbennett/rock_books/README.md

 ### Chart of Accounts

-Pretty much everything in this application assumes the presence of a chart of accounts listing the accounts; their id's and their names.
+Pretty much everything in this application assumes the presence of a chart of accounts listing the accounts; their codes and their names.

 You'll need a chart of accounts file named `chart_of_accounts.rdt`, containing the accounts